 Into the virtually empty gym comes one of the trainers.
 Not one of the trainers I’ve had that much to do with but I’d seen her around.
 You know, the friendly nod as we come and go.
 So, I kicked into another running interval, and she walks past and stops as if to say something.
 I smile through deep breaths.
 Niceties continued, you know?

 In a tone that should be in the dictionary under patronising and gives me two thumbs up.
 I don’t say anything, I’m too busy breathing, but my brain goes to town.
 I look for more meaning and less in what she said.
 I ponder (quickly) if she was just nervously making conversation.

+While on the outside, I just gave her a look designed to say ‘ARE YOU KIDDING ME, LADY?’ and kept on running.
 In some ways, I’m thankful I didn’t have the breath to say all the things running through my head.
-Mostly I wanted to say, you work in a GYM, surely you know by now that people come in all shapes and sizes and that shape or size doesn’t always determine ability.
-Shame on you lady.
+Mostly I wanted to say; you work in a GYM, surely you know that people come in all shapes and sizes and that shape or size doesn’t always determine ability.

 After all my lanky, skinny cousin can squat weights like no one’s business, my sister does sit-ups like there’s no tomorrow.
 And my rather large, sometimes chubby brother runs up to 10km a couple of times a week.
 Different bodies, different abilities and none of them would fit the ‘ideal’ fit person body type.

 Hi!
 I’m Suger; Chief Blogger at Suger Coat It.
 Blogging since 1901; love a casual ootd, taking photos + writing about things that irk or inspire me.
 I love wine and cheese, long days in the sun at the beach and spending time with my family.
 I make stuff for the internet.
 Which means I take photos, create content, write copy and devise social media plans for personal brands, small businesses and bloggers.
 You know, living the sweet life.